Koenkk/zigbee2mqtt.io/docs/integration/home_assistant.md

 ### Via MQTT device trigger (recommended)
 [MQTT device trigger](https://www.home-assistant.io/integrations/device_trigger.mqtt/) is the recommended way to respond to button clicks.
-Note that it atleast requires Home Assistant 0.106.0.
+Note that it at least requires Home Assistant 0.106.0.

 The MQTT device triggers are discovered by Zigbee2MQTT once the event is triggered on the device once.